Corb3nik/Corb3nik.github.io/_posts/asis-2016/2016-05-08-Binary-Cloud.md

 Our goal is to override the cache file of either `debug.php`, `index.php` or `upload.php`, so that when we'll request those pages, the webserver will serve up our malicious cache file instead of the original content.

 We'll need my tools on [github](https://github.com/GoSecure/php7-opcache-override).
+We also have a full guide on how to override cache files here : http://blog.gosecure.ca/2016/04/27/binary-webshell-through-opcache-in-php-7/

 From the `debug.php` page, we know that it's an x86_64 platform.
 I deployed a 64 bit Ubuntu VM with PHP 7 installed and I generated a cache file named `debug.php.bin`.